ChayutWo/chayutwo.github.io/_posts/2023-01-01-promote-KBTG.md

 ---
 layout: post
-title: Become a Team Leader of Data Scientists at KBTG
+title: New Chapter as a Team Leader at KBTG!
 #subtitle: Excerpt from Soulshaping by Jeff Brown
 #cover-img: /assets/img/path.jpg
 #thumbnail-img: /assets/img/thumb.png